13 min read

 Step 3 – Approval/Negotiation with the police

-Once police receive your notice of intention, their process is to give you a call to say hi, and email you out a notice of permission for the public assembly for you to sign.
+Once police receive your notice of intention, their ordinary process (assuming they have enough staffing capacity) is to give you a call to say hi, and email you out a notice of permission for the public assembly for you to sign.
 As explained above, if you have given five business days’ written notice, this permission notice is technically not a legal requirement.

 However if you lodged your notice with less than five business days’ notice, and the police refuse to give you a notice of permission, your rally won’t be authorised under the Peaceful Assembly Act unless you apply for approval from the courts under section 14.